Notwithstanding the above, Jumio may process certain individual users’ information in anonymized form for its own purposes.

 Jumio is headquartered in the United States at 268 Lambert Avenue, Palo Alto, CA 94306.
-As discussed below, Jumio complies with the US-Swiss Safe Harbor Framework regarding the collection, use, and retention of personal information from Switzerland.

 What personal and other information Jumio collects about you

 Personal information.
 Jumio collects a wide range of personal information through the Services.
 This information varies depending on the Jumio application and the Third-Party Data Controller in question, but may include such information as name, physical address, email address, telephone number, social security number, driver’s license number, state or national ID card number, passport number, other ID card number, credit or debit card number, CVV, expiration date, and/or date of birth.
 In some cases, Jumio may collect a visually scanned or photographed image of your face and/or your identification card, driver’s license, passport, utility bill, bank account statement, insurance card, or credit/debit card.
-This image may include your photograph and other information from the imaged document, such as your eye color, weight, height, and organ donor status.
+This image may include your photograph and other information from the imaged document, such as your eye colour, weight, height, and organ donor status.

 At the direction of the Third-Party Data Controller, Jumio also might obtain information about you from other third parties, such as consumer reporting agencies and fraud-prevention services.